sheldonmaschmeyer/GettingCleaningData/README.md

 # Coursera Getting and Cleaning Data Project
 Student: Sheldon Maschmeyer

-The run_analysis.R script is used to download data collected from a Samsung Galaxy S accelerometer and merge the data into a single dataset to be used for further analysis.
+The run_analysis.R script is used to download data collected from a Samsung Galaxy S accelerometer and merge the data into a single dataset (tidyData.txt), to be used for further analysis.

 This single dataset:
 * Merges the test and training data into a single table